 It’s a very versatile game which can be played indoors or outdoors, making it a great way to get the kids outside, or to keep them busy on a rainy day.
 You can use outdoor or indoor scavenger hunt riddles which are just a sentence, or clues for your treasure hunt that rhyme, and even picture clues for younger ones.

-Below the list is button for you to download this list of scavenger hunt clues for kids so you can easily print them and cut to size.
+Below the list is a link for you to download this list of scavenger hunt clues for kids so you can easily print them and cut to size.

 CLUE 1 .